MaelLefeuvre/BADGER/doc/README.badger-config.md

     > **Allowed values:** (integer) Any integer in the range $[1, +\infty]$, representing a genomic length.

   - #### <a name="p0-threshold"></a>p0-threshold
     > **Description:** Minimum number of distinct  non-zero genomic windows for a sample to be included when estimating $P_{0}$ (i.e. the median number of pairwise differences when comparing all samples).
-This asrgument is passed on to the `KINgaroo` module of the software.
+This argument is passed on to the `KINgaroo` module of the software.
 (Default recommended value is `10`)

     > **Allowed values:** (integer) Any value in the range $[1, +\infty]$, representing a number of non-zero genomic windows.